Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Norwich is a commuter town too, with people coming into work from surrounding villages, and good transport links with goods moved into Norfolk via the M11 and A14.
 This has continued to attract investment by transnational corporations.

 ### Shifting flows of people
 At the heart of it, people are what turn a space into a multifaceted place.
-The exact stage in people's lives determine and influence where people live.
+The exact stage in people's lives determines and influence where people live.
 For example, the location and housing tenureand house type, and by extent, the place profile.

 The local availability of a resource or natural advantage can encourage the growth of a settlement and mould its identity by fuelling industry.
 If these resources run out or global shift occurs for a particular product, technology typically takes over the natural advantage and the place profile can and often change.
 In Norwich for example it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it thanks to globalisation leading to the replacement of local resources.
 Ocean going ships have grown significantly in size and can no longer fit up the River Yare so the riverside docklands fell into decline, much like the London Docklands.